-The problem of 3D semantic segmentation has been addressed using different input modalities, i.e., monocular image sequences [443], stereo image sequences [672, 599] or 3D point clouds [733, 300, 261, 219].
-While [443, 672] use multi-view reconstruction approaches which we discuss in Chapter 10 for estimating the 3D structure of the scene from monocular image sequences, [219, 261] directly work with 3D point clouds, e.g., from LiDAR.
-Sengupta et al. [599] propose to project 2D semantic segmentation into a 3D model obtained from depth map fusion using ego-motion estimation from visual odometry as illustrated in Figure 7.7.
+The problem of 3D semantic segmentation has been addressed using different input modalities, i.e., monocular image sequences [450], stereo image sequences [682, 610] or 3D point clouds [744, 303, 266, 222].
+While Martinović et al. [450] and Valentin et al. [682] use multi-view reconstruction approaches which we discuss in Chapter 10 for estimating the 3D structure of the scene from monocular image sequences, Gadde et al. [222] and Hackel et al. [266] directly work with 3D point clouds, e.g., from LiDAR.
+Sengupta et al. [610] propose to project 2D semantic segmentation into a 3D model obtained from depth map fusion using ego-motion estimation from visual odometry as illustrated in Figure 7.7.
 In parallel, the input images are semantically labeled using a CRF model.
 The results of this segmentation are then aggregated across the sequence to generate the final 3D semantic model.
-Several approaches [300, 672, 443, 219, 261] tackle the problem of semantic scene reconstruction directly in 3D space as shown in Figure 7.8.
-Valentin et al. [672] apply a cascaded classifier to learn geometric cues from the mesh and appearance cues from images.
-In contrast, Martinović et al. [443] avoid time-consuming conversions between 2D and 3D representations by training Random Forest classifiers on 3D features.
-Afterwards, they separate individual facades based on their semantic structure and impose weak architectural priors.
-Instead of imposing architectural priors, Gadde et al. [219] implement a sequence of boosted decision tree classifiers, stacked using auto-context features.
-They demonstrate that the system is fast at inference time and easily adapts to new datasets.
-Hackel et al. [261] propose a fast semantic segmentation approach for large 3D point clouds, which can also handle strongly varying densities.
-They construct approximate multi-scale neighborhoods by down-sampling the point cloud in order to generate a pyramid with decreasing density.
-This scheme allows extracting a rich feature representation that captures the geometry in a point's local neighborhood such as roughness, surface orientation, and height over ground.
-A random forest classifier finally predicts class-conditional probabilities.

 Figure 7.7: Semantic Segmentation of 3D Data.
-From a stereo image pair (a) Sengupta et al. [599] compute the disparity map (b) and track the camera motion (c).
-They use both outputs to obtain a volumetric representation (d) and fuse the semantic segmentation of street images (e) into a 3D semantic model of the scene (f).
-Figure courtesy of Sengupta et al. [599] © 2013 IEEE.
+From a stereo image pair (a) Sengupta et al. [610] compute the disparity map (b) and track the camera motion (c).
+They use both outputs to obtain a volumetric representation (d) and fuse the semantic segmentation of street images (e) into a 3D semantic model of the scene (f). © 2013 IEEE.
+Reprinted, with permission, from Sengupta et al. [610].